qlik-oss/core-website/docs/documentation/services/qix-engine.md

-# Frontira QIX Engine documentation
+# QIX Engine documentation

-_Probably basic information in Frontira context and then providing links to other resources._
+This page contains documentation on a subset of the QIX Engine features that are commonly used in a containerized environment.

 ## Logging